zerodevapp/zerodev-docs/docs/create-wallets/auth0.md

 sidebar_label: Auth0 Wallets
 ---

-# Creating Custodial Wallets with Auth0
+# Creating Wallets with Auth0

 If your app uses Auth0 for authentication, you can use ZeroDev to seamlessly create a smart wallet for each user.
 Follow these steps: